imzoc/transcribe-with-AI/README.md

 	`(base) zachary@Lizard-3 transcribe-with-AI % ls`<br>
 	`README.md		interiew.m4a		transcribe.py`<br><br>
 6. You need to change one line of code so that the script uses your file, because right now it's configured to use mine!
-Read the code and the in-line comments I made and edit where it indicates for you to, but don't worry too much about understanding it.
+Read the description and notes at the top of the script and edit the code where the in-line comment indicates for you to, but don't worry too much about understanding it.
 It just needs to work.
 9. Run the script!
 Make sure the command-line interface is still in the target folder and run `python3 transcribe.py`.
 It can take